Identification, Images, & Information

 Remarks

-Adults can inflict a painful bite if mishandled.
-Individuals may occasionally enter homes in search of invertebrate prey but they have no interest in humans, do not feed on blood, and do not transmit any diseases.
+Can inflict a painful bite but does not feed on blood, and does not transmit diseases.

 See Also